w-renk/w-renk.github.io/hypwitchbot/overview.md

 ### Command format
 All commands must be preceded by an exclamation point (!).

-Extra arguments neet to be provided for some commands; e.g., `!select PET_NAME` takes one argument, the name of one of your pets.
+Extra arguments need to be provided for some commands; e.g., `!select PET_NAME` takes one argument, the name of one of your pets.
 If I wanted to select my pet named Charles, I would run the command `!select Charles`.

 Arguments that are inside square braces ([ ]) are optional; e.g., in `!give ITEM_NAME [ PET_NAME ]`, *PET_NAME* is optional and the command will still run if it isn't present.